ClearBlade/cb-dev-kit/README.md

 |messagePort|Should be set to the same -messagePort the console is running on.
 Defaults to 1883.|-messagePort=1884|
 |noSSL|Disables SSL for non-TLS connections on local systems.
 If on a production system with TLS enabled, ignore this flag and set -messagePort to 1884|-noSSL=true|
 |caPath|If pointing at a production system and your certificate authority is not DigiCert, you must use -caPath to provide the absolute path of your CA.|-caPath=/\*/\*/*/ca.pem|

+## Running Tests

+### Configuration
+* `cb-dev-kit init` will automatically install jest and provide the jest configuration in your system's package.json to check the src directory for test files, including babel configurations for jsx and tsx files

+* `cb-dev-kit init` will also automatically create a setupTests.ts file in src that provides a boilerplate for mocking out global objects for libraries to be used in code services and libraries

+### Running tests
+* All tests in the src directory can be run with `npm run test`